-The data from the 2013 primary budget and the 2014 primary budget are the forecast data for 2013 and 2014.
-The legal ratios are consolidated (main budget and ancillary budgets).
+The 2012 primary budget and the 2012 supplementary budget are the forecast data for 2012.
+The legal ratios are consolidated (main budget and ancillary budgets), but are also presented budget-by-budget for the supplementary 2012 budget.
+The words "main budget" indicate when this is not the case.